 Visit the UKFPO website to see if you are eligible to apply.

 Step two - Submit your application

-From September 2021, you only need to complete one application form through Oriel.
+You only need to complete one application form through Oriel.

 As part of the main Oriel application, you will also be able to:

-- apply for pre-allocation based on personal circumstances, including significant caring responsibilities or financial difficulties requiring you to attend a medical school close to your home address
+- apply for pre-allocation based on personal circumstances, including significant caring responsibilities or financial difficulties requiring you to attend a medical school close to your home address.

 The application process

 What to expect